Sharda University Admissions 2025

 The Shahada is a profession of faith that asserts that there is only one God (Allah) and that Muhammad is God's messenger.

-Salah (salat) is the Arabic phrase for the ritual prayer that Muslims are required to do five times every day.
+Salah (salat) is the Arabic phrase for the ritual prayer that Muslims must do five times daily.
 It is a cornerstone of Islam.

-In Islam, Ṣawm refers to any religious fast, particularly during the month of Ramadan.
+In Islam, Ṣawm refers to any religious fast, particularly during Ramadan.
 During this fast, Muslims refrain from eating or drinking from sunrise (fajr) until sunset.

 List - I | List - II | ||